TrisPatt/heritage-housing-predictive-analytics/README.md

 ## Validation

 All python files were passed through the CI PEP8 Linter in order to validate the code to adhere to PEP8 standards.
-All files passed with no errors, with exception of "line to long" on some docstrings containing text.
+All files passed with no errors.

 [Back to top](#table-of-contents)